rbpartC/stackai-challenge/README.md

 #### 2. Development cycle

-Once your setup is done, you can edit the python workflows and refresh the python worker like so:
+Once your setup is done, you can edit the python workflows and refresh the python worker with another custom make command for simplicity and ease of use.

 ```bash
 make restart-worker-pod
 ```

-The pod will restart with the new image you just built (and you kill the previous one to insure you don't run outdated code)
+The pod will restart with the new image you just built (and you kill the previous one to insure you don't run outdated code), so you can run instantly the new workflow in your local UI

-You can alias theses commands to a bash function in your environment for more convenience in your development flow.

 #### 3. Testing before containerize